Hurricane Otis survivors search for friends and necessities in devastated Acapulco

 Acapulco’s commercial and military airports were still too badly damaged to resume flights, though López Obrador said the plan was to establish an air bridge to move in resources.

-Acapulco’s Diamond Zone, an oceanfront area replete with hotels, restaurants and other tourist attractions, looked to be mostly underwater in drone footage that Foro TV posted online Wednesday afternoon, with boulevards and bridges completely hidden by an enormous lake of brown water.

-Large buildings had their walls and roofs partially or completely ripped off.
-Dislodged solar panels, cars and debris littered the lobby of one severely damaged hotel.
-People wandered up to their waists in water in some areas, while on other less-flooded streets, soldiers shoveled rubble and fallen palm fronds from the pavement.

 Acapulco is at the foot of steep mountains.
 Luxury homes and slums alike cover the hillsides with views of the glistening Pacific Ocean.
-Once drawing Hollywood stars for its nightlife, sport fishing and cliff diving shows, the port has in recent years fallen victim to competing organized crime groups that have sunk the city into violence, driving many international tourists to the Caribbean waters of Cancun and the Riviera Maya or beaches farther down the Pacific coast in the state of Oaxaca.
+Once drawing Hollywood stars for its nightlife, sport fishing and cliff diving shows, the port has in recent years fallen victim to competing organized crime groups that have sunk the city into violence, driving away many international tourists.

+AP writer María Verza in Mexico City contributed.
+Associated Press Science Writer Seth Borenstein in Washington contributed to this report.